Durga temple, Aihole: Artwork

 Parts of the Durga temple have been damaged, including the artwork it had originally.
 Some panels are missing, for others the iconography helps identify the identity of the deity or depicted theme.
 The major artworks are found on the entrance pillars, mukhamandapa pillars, first two bays of the ambulatory and some of the panels around the apsidal ambulatory.
 The outermost pillars towards the apsidal section are plain.

 As the devotee enters the temple, she or he witnesses dvarapalas, along with scenes of artha and kama (mithuna, erotic happy couples) from the everyday life on pillars and pilaster through the mukhamandapa.
 Below, near the base of the porch and mandapas are smaller panels that contain scenes from the Hindu epic Ramayana.

 The gudha-mandapa's doorframe has six shakhas – concentric bands of artwork.
 These are Naga, Valli, Stambha, Mithuna, Valli and Bahya-style decoration bands.
 At the base of this doorframe are goddess Ganga and Yamuna, with their traditional attendants.
 As one gets closer to the sanctum, the artwork shows deities, and legends associated with dharma themes and scenes.
 The major dharma panels are in the ambulatory passage.
-These includes (along the traditional Hindu-style clockwise circumambulation):
+These include (along the traditional Hindu-style clockwise circumambulation):